New York City mayoral elections: Principal candidates' city-wide vote since 1897

+By borough

 See the table above for more information about the candidates and parties involved.
 Blue indicates a candidate endorsed by the Democratic Party; pink one endorsed by the Republicans; and buff (or beige) one endorsed by neither party.
 (Darker shades indicate where a borough voted for a candidate who lost the citywide vote.)
-In 1981, Edward Koch ran on the tickets of both the Democrats and the Republicans.
+In 1981, Ed Koch ran on the tickets of both the Democrats and the Republicans.

 Click a year to see the table or tables for that particular election (# indicates a link devoted to one specific election rather than to a set of two to six.)

 Although separate boroughs since 1898, the Bronx and Manhattan shared New York County and reported elections together until the separate Bronx County was formed in April 1912 and started her separate existence on January 1, 1914.
 The borough of Richmond changed its name to Staten Island in 1975, although the co-extensive Richmond County still retains that name.